Healthy Homes Assessment Mohaka

 Healthy Homes Assessment Services

-Did you be aware that the Healthy Homes Standards came into effect on the 1st of July 2021?
-The landlords are now required to ensure that their Mohaka rental properties meet the minimum Healthy Homes Standards within 90 days of a renewal or new tenancy and all private rentals must be completely compliant by 1 July 2024.
+Did you not know that Healthy Homes Standards came into effect on the 1st of July 2021?
+The landlords are now required to ensure their Mohaka rental properties meet the minimum Healthy Homes Standards within 90 days of the start of any renewal or new tenancy and all private rentals must be completely certified by 1 July 2024.

-We can assess your rental property to check whether it meets NZ Healthy Homes and Residential Tenancy Acts standards.
-After the assessment, we will advise you or your property manager about any work required. requirements to be done, and offer a report with all the information needed for your tenancy contract’s Healthy Home Statement of Compliance.
+We can assess your rental property and determine whether it meets NZ Healthy Homes and Residential Tenancy Acts standards.
+Following the assessment, we will advise you or your property manager about the tasks which requirements to be completed and offer an evaluation report with all the information required for your tenancy contract’s Healthy Home Statement of Compliance.

-Failure to meet the obligations in the Healthy Homes Standards is a breach in the Residential Tenancies Act 1986, and any landlord who is found to be not complying may be liable for up to $7200 plus any additional healthy homes relevant fines.
+Failure to meet the obligations to comply with the Healthy Homes Standards is a violation in the Residential Tenancies Act 1986, and any landlord found not in compliance could face fines of as much as $7,200 and additional healthier homes connected fines.

-We’re fully independent assessors of rental properties in addition, we’re completely qualified for both Healthy Homes and Homefit.
+We are fully independent assessors of rental properties, in addition, we’re completely qualified for each of Healthy Homes and Homefit.

 Call Now 0800 365 444